petrvanblokland/DesignDesignSpace/Program2018.md

 Did you ever want to know what clients try to talk about?
 And why designers always run out of time?
 Why design processes are not linear and thinking always is?
 And how to do that as a team?
 Would you know how it is to balance on the wrong foot?
 Or why you never should participate in pitches?

 36 designers, 9 studios, 3 customers, 13 tables, 42 chairs, 26 designs, 4 rounds and your set of physical drawing tools make the simulated design space where you can seek answers to these questions.
 But even then, the Design Game may not give you any.
-But for sure, you’ll get a hell of experience, never to forget.
+But for sure, you’ll get a hell of a lot of experience, never to forget.

 ---
 <a name="workshops-typographics"></a>
 ### Various workshops around Typographics
 #### Dates and topics to be defined (On location, Cooper Union, New York)

-Similar to the Typographics workshop <a href="http://coopertype.org/event/how_to_code_all_your_graphic_design_designing_the_design_process_with_pageb" target="External">“How to Code All Your Graphic Design: Designing the Design Process with PageBot”</a> workshops will be origanized.
-Dates and topcis to be defined.
+Similar to the Typographics workshop <a href="http://coopertype.org/event/how_to_code_all_your_graphic_design_designing_the_design_process_with_pageb" target="External">“How to Code All Your Graphic Design: Designing the Design Process with PageBot”</a> workshops will be organized.
+Dates and topics to be defined.

 ---
-<a name="live-coaching-your-design-project"></a>
+<a name="live-coaching-of-your-design-project"></a>
-### Live coaching your (type)design project
+### Live coaching of your (type)design project
 #### Online, customized planning and topics.
 Ask for details on time and price.

 You have this challenging complex design project to work on.
-It is really interesting and rewarding, but also hard to get control about planning and quality.
-Especially if the project runs over a longer period of time and if there is other people involved.
+It is really interesting and rewarding, but it is hard to get planning and quality under control.
+Especially if the project runs over a longer period of time and if there are other people involved.
 Design Design Space offers the opportunity of live coaching.
-How this is origanized depends on your needs.
-It can be one day of support while writing the quote, up to helping you with management and feedback of the entire project.
+How this is organized, depends on your needs.
+It can be as one day of support while writing the quote, up to helping you with management and feedback of the entire project.
 All customized to what is required and available as budget.

 *Live coaching uses an intensive mixture of personal hangouts, group hangouts, live online presentations by coaches and designers, code and document sharing through GitHub.*